-Nick Bloom is a Professor of Economics at Stanford University, having previously worked at the Centre for Economic Performance and the Institute for Fiscal Studies.
+Nicholas (Nick) Bloom is the William Eberle Professor of Economics at Stanford University, a Senior Fellow of SIEPR, and the Co-Director of the Productivity, Innovation and Entrepreneurship program at the National Bureau of Economic Research.
 His main research interests are on measuring and explaining management and organizational practices across firms and countries, and trying to use this to explain differences in firm and country level growth.
 He also works on innovation and IT, looking at factors that affect these such as competition, tax, learning and Government regulations.
 A third area of research is on the causes and consequences of uncertainty, arising both from one-off events like the 9/11 terrorist attack and the Cuban Missile crisis, and also from slower-moving uncertainty fluctuations over the business cycle.

-Professor Bloom previously worked as a policy advisor at HM Treasury and as a management consultant a McKinsey & Company.
+Professor Bloom is a Fellow of the American Academy of Arts and Sciences, and the recipient of the Alfred Sloan Fellowship, the Bernacer Prize, the European Investment Bank Prize, the Frisch Medal, the Kauffman Medal and a National Science Foundation Career Award.
+He previously worked as a policy advisor at the UK Treasury and as a management consultant a McKinsey & Company.
 He is a graduate of Cambridge University, with a PhD from University College London.